dohnutt/madeinthesoo/README.md

 Cool!
 It's really easy.
 Here's how:

 1. Add this code somewhere on your site: `<a href="https://madeinthesoo.ca/">Made with ❤ in the Soo</a>`
-2. [Create a pull request](https://github.com/dohnutt/madeinthesoo/pulls)—whichever you're most comfortable with.
-Include your name, your website URL, and a sentence or two about your website.
+2. [Create a pull request](https://github.com/dohnutt/madeinthesoo/pulls) to update [the list](https://github.com/dohnutt/madeinthesoo/blob/master/public/index.html).
+In the pull request, include your name, your website URL, and a sentence or two about your website.